EvitanRelta/gitconfig/README.md

 Undo/Uncommit the last commit, keeping the commit's changes as staged.
 <br> _(Force flag doesn't keep the commit's changes)_

+Also saves the last undone commit's hash to `undoc_hash.temp` to be used by the `redoc` alias.

 ```bash
 # Alias for (w/o force flag):